 well, if you already talked (repeatedly) to the manager of the drycleaner and s/he is refusing to acknowledge the mistake, then i say screw it. it’s a waste of time. you could go to a different drycleaner and see if the people there have any advice for you.

-if the jacket really has been irreversibly damaged, then you could contact the store/company you bought it from and see if it has any recommendations (maybe even a replacement??) for you. (i don’t know how long ago you purchased your jacket, but it might help to still have the receipt around.)posted almost 5 years ago
+if the jacket really has been irreversibly damaged, then you could contact the store/company you bought it from and see if it has any recommendations (maybe even a replacement??) for you. (i don’t know how long ago you purchased your jacket, but it might help to still have the receipt around.)posted over 5 years ago

 I think I remember my teacher saying that you could sue.
 Although that would be very costly.
-As long as the jacket had instructions on how to wash it (heat, iron, no iron, etc).posted almost 5 years ago
+As long as the jacket had instructions on how to wash it (heat, iron, no iron, etc).posted over 5 years ago

 In addition to talking to the BBB, you should threaten to sue.
 Sounds crazy, but sometimes it works.
-I’m sure they don’t want to lose $600 to you, but if they ruined your jacket, they need to be reminded that they are liable for the damage one way or another.posted almost 5 years ago
+I’m sure they don’t want to lose $600 to you, but if they ruined your jacket, they need to be reminded that they are liable for the damage one way or another.posted over 5 years ago

 When my cleaners ruined my dress I sued, but I didn’t get the full amount to replace it which was retarded.
 Judges don’t know anything about fashion!
 But it def. was better than being out of all my money, for $600 I think it’s worth it to sue.
-Do you have b/f pictures and a copy of the receipt or somehow prove the price of replacement?posted almost 5 years ago
+Do you have b/f pictures and a copy of the receipt or somehow prove the price of replacement?posted over 5 years ago